-By Mark Anderson.
-Last Updated 11th March 2021.
+By Danielle Graves.
+Last updated 28th April 2023.
 Welcome to our guide about carbon monoxide poisoning compensation.

 A case of carbon monoxide poisoning could lead to serious illness or, in some cases, death.
 Even the smallest exposure to this toxic gas could lead to detrimental consequences, which is why it’s important to understand under what circumstances carbon monoxide poisoning could arise and how carbon monoxide poisoning claims could be made if the incident was a result of third-party negligence.